How does Google search (ranking) may be working today

 Which Google indexes are there?

-With Google, a basic distinction can be made between two types of index.
+With Google, a basic distinction can be made between three types of index.

 For data mining Google can use both a query processor and a kind of entity processor or semantic entity API between the classic search index. (see also the Google patent “Search Result Ranking and Representation”)